hhuDelta/hhudelta.github.io/content/en/post/24-07-26/index.md

 ---
-title: Several students from our lab participated in the China Yancheng Innovation and Entrepreneurship Competition
+title: Several students from our team participated in the China Yancheng Innovation and Entrepreneurship Competition.
 date: 2024-07-26
 image:
   focal_point: 'top'